VineCode/PHPLint.novaextension/README.md

 # PHP Lint Extension for Nova

-Runs PHP Lint on .php files and repots any errors in the Issues sidebar.
+Runs PHP Lint and reports any errors in the Issues sidebar.

 ## Requirements